 Benefits of Caraway Oil

-- Indigestion – According to a 1999 study published in the German journal Drug Research, a blend of caraway and peppermint oil may help treat indigestion as well as cisapride, a medication for treating heartburn.6
+• Indigestion — According to a 1999 study published in the German journal Drug Research, a blend of caraway and peppermint oil may help treat indigestion as well as the gastroprokinetic agent cisapride does (a medication for treating heartburn).6

-- Heart ailments – Caraway oil helps strengthen the cardiac muscles, maintain proper heart rate, prevent hardening of the veins and arteries, and lower blood pressure and cholesterol level in the blood.
+• Heart ailments — Caraway oil helps strengthen the cardiac muscles, maintain proper heart rate, prevent hardening of the veins and arteries and lower blood pressure and cholesterol levels in the blood.

-- Urinary issues – People who are suffering from obstructed urination, high blood pressure, and renal calculi can benefit from caraway oil.
-The urination-stimulating effect of this oil also helps lower blood pressure, reduces fat, removes uric acid, and cleans up waste deposits from the kidney.
+• Urinary issues — People who are suffering from obstructed urination, high blood pressure and renal calculi can benefit from caraway oil.
+The urination-stimulating effect of this oil also helps lower blood pressure, reduce fat, remove uric acid and clean up waste deposits from the kidney.

-- Internal infections – Caraway oil effectively treats infections in the colon, digestive system, respiratory system, and urinary and excretory systems.
-It can also heal external infections, and inhibits bacterial and fungal growth.
+• Internal infections — Caraway oil effectively treats infections in the colon, digestive system, respiratory system and urinary and excretory systems.
+It can also heal external infections, and inhibit bacterial and fungal growth.

 How to Make Caraway Oil

-Caraway essential oil is one of the few oils that is mostly produced from European countries.
+Caraway essential oil is one of the few oils that is mostly produced in European countries.
 It is made by crushing and distilling the seeds of the plant.
 The seeds are ripened and then dried first, before being crushed and going through steam distillation.
-Every caraway seed produces around two to eight percent of this essential oil.7
+Every caraway seed produces around 2 to 8 percent of this essential oil.7